individual-brain-charting/public_protocols/RSVP_Language/video_annotations/README.md

 Author: Ana Luisa Pinho
 E-mail: ana.pinho@inria.fr

-The videos display the sequence of visual and auditory stimuli of a particular task presented at a specific run.
-Such sequences were randomized between runs and across participants.
-Therefore, a different sequence of stimuli, within a certain run, was always carried out for every participant.
-Each sequence was predetermined before launching the protocol by randomization of the different conditions.
+The videos present the sequence of visual stimuli at a specific run.
+Such sequences were randomized between runs and across sessions.
+Therefore, the sequence of stimuli of each run was always different for every participant.
+All sequences were predetermined before launching the protocol by randomization of the different conditions.
+Here, six videos from one single fMRI session carried out for a particular participant are provided as examples.